-For much of history, our identity has been designed for an analog world, based on face-to-face interactions and on physical documents and processes.
-We don’t pay much attention to the management of our identity credentials unless something goes seriously wrong.
+For much of history, our identity has been designed for an analog world, based on face-to-face interactions and on physical documents.
+But in a world increasingly governed by digital transactions and data, our existing methods for managing the security and privacy our identity credentials are proving inadequate.

 To explore this complex issue, the Center for Global Enterprise (CGE) has launched “Identity in a Digital World,” a free monthly global forum through its Global Scholars Program (GSP).
 Our goal is to gather leading-edge, practical, and applied learning on the topic of Digital Identity and the implications for business and management.